 The Problem - Dynegy's Coal Ash Is In the Middle Fork's Floodplain

-Over 3.3 million cubic yards of toxic coal ash has been dumped in the floodplain of this scenic river over 55 years.
+Over 3.3 million cubic yards of toxic coal ash have been dumped in the floodplain of this scenic river.
 Coal ash, a byproduct of burning coal, contains some of the most toxic substances known to humankind.

 The Resource - Illinois' Only National Scenic River